Nexusoft/NexusInterface/docs/Modules/README.md

 A development version of your module will appear on the wallet.
 But it won't be working yet, in your module repository folder, you need to run `npm run dev` to start the local development server.
 Now open the module on the wallet, you should see it working.
 Everytime you save your code with some changes, your module will automatically reload so that you can review the changes immediately.
 WebView works like a separate web browser so it has a separate Developer Tools, you can open it with "View/Toggle Module's Developer Tools" menu.

-Now you can start to replace the template UI components and logic with your own code and add more cool stuffs.
+Now you can start replacing the template UI components and logic with your own code and add more cool stuffs.

 Here are some topics that you can learn about: